On regular and random two-dimensional packing of crosses: Random packings

 The height of the crosses is between 3 mm for the smallest type and 6 mm for the largest.
 A static friction coefficient $\mu=0.3\pm 0.05$ of the crosses has been estimated by measuring the tilt angle of a plane on which a cross starts to slide down from the surface of a second cross.

-The crosses are initially placed at random on a horizontal plate with three fixed rails that form three sides of a rectangular base.
-This area is covered by a transparent glass plate.
-At the fourth side of the rectangular area, a slider can be manually moved in to shift the crosses and to compactify the ensemble.
+The crosses are initially placed at random on a horizontal plate with three fixed rails that form three sides of a rectangular base (Fig.~\ref{fig:setup}).
+We leave enough space between the crosses so that the initial area filling fraction is at least 2 to 3 times larger than in the jammed state, and we try to prepare a rather uniform distribution.
+Each experiment starts with a new initial configuration.
+After placing the crosses, this area is covered by a transparent glass plate.
+At the fourth side of the rectangular area, a slider can be manually moved in to shift the crosses and to compact the ensemble.
 The slider is first moved to a position where the crosses resist the advancement and a jammed state is reached.
 Then, a photo is taken.
 The slider is then pushed further with a force of a few Newton, which further leads to a slight compaction of the crosses configuration.
 Thereafter, a second photo is taken and the slider is then hit hard several times, in order to cause further compaction.
 Then, we reach a state where further hitting the moveable side bar does not lead to an improvement of the fill fraction and a third photo is taken.
 The jamming point is assumed to be in the range between the first and third slider positions.
+Strictly, the first point where the slider experiences resistance should be defined as the jamming point of our system, but since this first contact is often established by only one or very few crosses, such a definition would slightly underestimate the behavior of an infinitely large system.
 Image analysis is used to determine the positions and orientations of all crosses.
-From these data, we can not only determine the packing fractions, but also the spatial correlations between cross centers and their mutual orientations. \\
+From these data, we can not only determine the packing fractions, but also the spatial correlations between cross centers and their mutual orientations.
+The experiments were performed with sets containing between 166 and 500 crosses.
+The number of crosses and the number of repetitions of each experiment are listed in Table~\ref{tab:2} in Appendix C. \\